gkampitakis/fastify-custom-healthcheck/README.md

     -   default value: `false`
 -   schema: If set to true, default schema is used for the route definition, if to false - no schema.
 If object is passed, it will be used as a schema.
 This can be used to enable support for custom type providers, e. g. zod or typebox.
     -   default value: `true`
+-   hideResponse: If set to true, when your system gets hit with the path, fastify is not going to log that it was hit.
+This makes the logs cleaner, but also eliminates any logs generated.
+It has no bearing on the response of the plugin, however.
+    -   default value: `false`

 ### Decorator